mharriger/ClamAV.Managed/README.md

 ## Introduction

-ClamAV.Managed is a library written in C# for the .NET Framework and Mono, providing managed bindings for libclamav.
+ClamAV.Managed is a library written in C# for the .NET 8, providing managed bindings for libclamav.
 It includes ClamAV.Managed.PowerShell, a set of PowerShell cmdlets for ClamAV scanning.
 It also comes with GUI sample code for performing virus scanning.